Dems: Biden should be ’embarrassed’ by classified docs case

 Biden voluntarily allowed the FBI into his home on Friday, but the lack of a warrant did not dim the extraordinary nature of the search.
 It compounded the embarrassment to Biden that started in earlier in January with the disclosure that the president’s lawyers had found a “small number” of classified records at a former office at the Penn Biden Center in Washington shortly before the Nov.
 8 elections.

-The White House has disclosed that Biden’s team found classified documents and official records on four occasions in recent months — on Nov.
-2 at the offices of the Penn Biden Center in Washington, and then in follow up searches on Dec.
-20 in the garage of his Wilmington home,, and on Jan.
+The White House has disclosed that Biden’s team found classified documents and official records on three other occasions in recent months — in follow-up searches on Dec.
+20 in the garage of his Wilmington home, and on Jan.
 11 and 12 in his home library.

 The discoveries have become a political liability as Biden prepares to kick off his 2024 reelection bid, and they undercut his efforts to portray an image of propriety to the American public after the tumultuous presidency of his predecessor, Trump.